• Home

 Prepping the Front Door to be Painted

 When painting our front door, my first step in preparation is always planning how to keep my indoor cats inside.
-I figured out an easy way; I tape off the outside of the door opening with a piece of thick plastic, commonly used as a moisture barrier on exterior walls.
+I figured out an easy way: I tape off the outside of the door opening with a piece of thick plastic, commonly used as a moisture barrier on exterior walls.
 That allows me to work in the entryway with lots of light and enough ventilation (through small slits in the plastic sheet).

 Green front door prepared to be painted